Are you collating, sorting & reading hundreds of papers?

 If your answers are yes: EndNote could be a really useful tool for you so go ahead and delve into our tips for downloading and getting started!

 If your answer to either of those is no: It may be better for you to spend some time learning how to reference yourself, before using software to assist you.
 Whilst the software can generate references for you, you always need to check that the information about the source is accurate and that the reference produced is consistent with your chosen style.
 Learning how to reference AND how to use a new piece of software at the same time can be overwhelming, so learn how to reference first, and then get to know how software can help save you time.

-It's important that your Endnote Library is stored on your local hard drive.
-Don't store your Endnote Library on a cloud storage service like Dropbox or Google Drive.
+Before you click download, it's important to note that your Endnote Library will need to be stored on your local hard drive.
+Don't store your Endnote Library on cloud storage services like Dropbox, OneDrive or Google Drive.
 These services will corrupt your Endnote Library.
 The best way to create an online backup for your Endnote Library is using the sync function (you can find out more in this subject guide).

 Aboriginal and Torres Strait Islander peoples are advised that this website may contain images, voices and names of people who have died.